Putnanja: Production

 Ravichandran originally started a film called Chandamama however he changed his mind and made a different film which became Putnanja.
 Jolly Bastian who previously worked as stuntman got his break as stunt choreographer with this film.
 The dialogues were written by B. Suresha.
 Umashree was cast as Putmali, completely different from comedic roles she was known for and performed at that time.
 Ravichandran originally considered Sowcar Janaki, Kanchana and Leelavathi for this role however he felt none of them fitted the role hence Umashri was chosen.

 Soundtrack

 Hamsalekha wrote the lyrics and composed all the songs in the film.
 The album has eight soundtracks.
+The "Dasara Gombe" song is based on Mother Russia by Iron Maiden.
 Ravichandran adopted a different strategy to release the songs when anyone calls his office through phone, the songs from the film would be played on the phone as he wanted people to listen to the songs before buying the soundtrack.